• Skip to primary navigation

 ***This is a warning.
 This post is not for the faint of heart.***

-It is important to have a clean office environment.
+It is essential to have a clean office environment.
 I am not saying you need to clean the entire office every day.
 A weekly or every other week cleaning will work just fine.
 It will not only help your employees from getting sick but also help with morale.
 It should be that you care for where you walk too.
 If you don't want to clean, hire a cleaning service.

 Home offices can also be quite dirty.
 How often do you clean your home office?
-I mean really clean your office.
+I mean clean your office.
 Not just dry dusting.
-I am talking about wet dusting after taking papers off surfaces, clearing off table tops, cleaning the inside of the coffee machines, refrigerators, and microwaves, and even wiping down chairs.
+I am talking about wet dusting after taking papers off surfaces, clearing off table tops, cleaning the inside coffee machines, refrigerators, and microwaves, and even wiping down chairs.

 Here are some stats I found on the subject: